PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

     pip install pyclips

-Once you install it now we can start writing our first simple rules engine.
-The module fully embeds the CLIPS engine, with COOL (Clips Object Oriented Language) and environments support.
+Once you install it we can start writing our first simple rules engine.
+The module fully embeds the CLIPS engine, with COOL (Clips Object Oriented Language).
 This allows you to use very clear and easy to read syntax to write very complex expert systems.

 # Dive into..

 ## Registering Python function

-We can register Python function which we later on can call from CLIPS engine whenever any of the facts match any of rules.
+We can register Python function as a callback that will be called by CLIPS engine whenever any of the facts match any of the rules.
 Example:

     import clips

     class RulesEngine:
         def __init__(self):
-            clips.Conserve = True
-            clips.RegisterPythonFunction(self.myDebug, 'myDebug')
+            clips.Conserve = True # important to be True to be able to start catching output from CLIPS clips.RegisterPythonFunction(self.myDebug, 'myDebug')

         def myDebug(self, msg):